 - Adapt their approach as needed

 Teaching for transfer means we don’t try to hide intellectual and disciplinary differences.
 One content area’s vocabulary or way of thinking will never become the default approach for all content areas, and indeed it would be detrimental to the academic work performed in different disciplines to try to impose a one-size-fits-all approach.
 Scientists think, work, and communicate in ways that are distinctly different from how historians or literary critics think, work, and communicate (at least in the context of their professional lives).
 What’s more, the way scientists do their work and talk about their work today is likely to be significantly different from what they’ll be doing twenty years from now.

 Calling for a common language for all students works against the goal of transfer of learning and can actually impair students’ rhetorical sensitivity and adaptability.
 It also erases the historical, cultural, scholarly, and ideological contexts from which language differences emerge—including the many ongoing academic conversations in which the definition of a term is itself the question at issue.
 Rather than teaching students to use the same terms in all their classes, we can teach them how to discern whose terms and definitions are valued in a given context—and why—and how to engage, affirm, or challenge those terms as critical thinkers.

 Jennifer Fletcher is a professor of English at California State University, Monterey Bay and a former high school teacher.
 You can contact her at email@example.com or on Twitter @JenJFletcher.

 Stern, Julie, Krista Ferraro, Kayla Duncan, and Trevor Aleo.
-Learning that Transfer: Designing Curriculum for a Changing World.
+Learning that Transfers: Designing Curriculum for a Changing World.
 Corwin, 2021.